vangalamaheshh/mahesh.github.io/_posts/2022-01-24-rustacean.markdown

 <h1><a href="https://doc.rust-lang.org/std/primitive.tuple.html" target="_blank">Tuples</a></h1>

-A Tuple can be heterogenous.
+A Tuple can be heterogeneous.
 A tuple has to be fixed in size.
 Tuple values are accessed using either dot notation or by unpacking.
 A tuple can be empty - ().
 Tuples get stored on stack.

 {% highlight rust %}
 fn main() {